Do you have a business plan? Do you refer to it on a daily basis? Do you need help to nail it?

 Compiling a business plan is time-consuming and ever-changing as your business grows and pivots.
 So how can you nail your business plan?
 By having someone to hold you to account.

 That’s where being a member of Rural Business Network can help.
-If you choose, each month you will be given the opportunity to set a goal you are going to concentrate on the following month (for example, competitor research) and we will email you at an agreed time to ask you how you have got on.
-We don’t need to see your business plan and we won’t chastise you if you haven’t met your goal.
-What we do know is that if you know someone is going to ask how you got on, you are more than likely to have made a start 😊
+Each month you will be given the opportunity to arrange a 1:2:1 appointment to set the goals you are going to concentrate on the following month (for example, customer research).
+We don’t need to see your business plan and we won’t chastise you if you don’t meet your goals.
+What we do know is, that if you know someone is going to ask how you got on, you are more than likely to have made a start 😊

 What if I’m feeling overwhelmed?